laeva-lady/welldream/README.md

 - `welldream server` will start the server
 - `welldream server debug` will start the server and debug
-- `welldream server watch debug` will start the server and debug
+- `welldream server watch debug` will start the server, watcher and debug
 - `welldream` will only print the usage
 > `server`, `watch` and `debug` are optional and can be in any order